Members and decision-making in PBCs

 A PBC’s rule book lists what members are required to do for their corporation.
 For a PBC to function well, members should:

-- Be respectful of others involved;
+- be kind, straightforward, respectful of others involved

-- Be willing to listen to others, especially those who may have a different opinion to yours;
+- be willing to listen to others, especially those who may have a different opinion to yours